YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

 It's also worth noting that the fgOTN tunnel provisioning is usually based on the fgOTN topology.
 Therefore the fgOTN tunnel model is usually used together with fgOTN topology model specified in this document.
 The OTN tunnel model also imports a few type modules, including ietf-layer1-types and ietf-te-types.

-A new identity based on odu-type should be defined for fgODUflex in an updated version of {{?I-D.ietf-ccamp-layer1-types}} to indicate the bandwidth of fgotn tunnel.
+A new identity based on odu-type should be defined for fgODUflex in this document to identify the fgODUflex tunnel.

 ## Bandwidth Augmentation